lkbaerenfaenger/s3bot/README.md

 > Sample call:<br>
 > `bash s3bot.sh compute_checksums ~/Documents/Books/ ~/Documents/Books.md5base64`

-Compute checksums (md5, base64 encoded) for all files in a given source directory and write them into a given target file.
+Compute checksums (md5, base64-encoded) for all files in a given source directory and write them into a given target file.

 ### `verify_checksums`

 > Parameters:<br>
-> $1 Source file (which contains the names and checksums of the files which will be verified)<br>
+> $1 - Source file (which contains the names and checksums of the files which will be verified)<br>
-> $2 Source directory (where these files live)
+> $2 - Source directory (where these files live)

 > Sample call:<br>
 > `bash s3bot.sh verify_checksums ~/Documents/Books.md5base64 ~/Documents/Books`